msmiyels/projects-midjourney_downloader/README.md

 - Additional tags such as ar, chaos, niji, style, stylize etc. in separate columns

 Results will be saved as `.csv`

+Post extraction, the downloader can be used to obtain the images.
+This tool will also handle duplicates (so you won't get any duplicate images or metadata at the end).
+Additionally, the tool offers filtering capabilities to download only specific images by actions such as 'remix', 'upscale', or 'zoom' if available in the CSV.

 ## Hands-on 🚀
 ### Website